waffle-iron/generator-xsp/README.md

 Importing your On Disk Project (ODP) into IBM Domino Designer is the end-goal.
 This will not work as a full NSF application without being interacted with from a Domino Designer instance.

-If you need help getting started with source control and its relationship to Domino/XPages applicaitons, you may wish to get started at Notes in 9 episode 131: Use SourceTree for Better XPages Source Control](http://www.notesin9.com/2013/11/12/notesin9-131-use-sourcetree-for-better-xpages-source-control/).
+If you need help getting started with source control and its relationship to Domino/XPages applicaitons, you may wish to get started at [Notes in 9 episode 131: Use SourceTree for Better XPages Source Control](http://www.notesin9.com/2013/11/12/notesin9-131-use-sourcetree-for-better-xpages-source-control/).

 ### Sub-Generators